 The District conducts drills and other training exercises to test components of the emergency response.
 When the district conducts a full-scale exercise in conjunction with emergency responders, it will only be planned on a non-school day when school activities such as athletics are not occurring on school grounds.
 We will only allow students to participate in such exercises if we have written consent from their parent or persons of parental relation.
-(Need to insert an explanation of our procedure for obtaining parental permission here).
 The local agencies that the district coordinates with include:

-- o Niskayuna Fire Department - o Rexford Fire Department - o Niskayuna Police Department - o Saratoga County Sheriff's Department - o Schenectady County Sheriff's Department - o Capital Region BOCES Health-Safety-Risk Management Services - o Mutual aid departments as needed - 6.
-Implementation of School Security The district has developed policies and procedures related to school building security, including the following: - All visitors entering school buildings are directed to the Main Office to provide identification, sign-in, and receive a visitor badge.
-Anyone who is found in the building without identification is directed back to the Main Office to sign in. - Each building has a secured front entrance with video monitor and remote access hardware. - The District Office at Van Antwerp Middle School has a secured entrance with remote access hardware. - Video surveillance systems are installed in district facilities.
-Video surveillance capabilities will be reviewed and expanded as needed. - Installation of exterior blue lights in the event of a lock-down. - Safety walkthroughs are performed by building personnel on an annual basis.
+- o Niskayuna Fire Department

+- o Rexford Fire Department

+- o Niskayuna Police Department

+- o Saratoga County Sheriff's Department

+- o Schenectady County Sheriff's Department

+- o Capital Region BOCES Health-Safety-Risk Management Services

+- o Mutual aid departments as needed

+6. Implementation of School Security - The district has developed policies and procedures related to school building security, including the following:

+- All visitors entering school buildings are directed to the Main Office to provide identification, sign-in, and receive a visitor badge.
+Anyone who is found in the building without identification is directed back to the Main Office to sign in. - Each building has a secured front entrance with video monitor and remote access hardware. - The District Office at 1430 Balltown Road has a secured entrance with remote access hardware. - Video surveillance systems are installed in district facilities.
+Video surveillance capabilities will be reviewed and expanded as needed. - Installation of exterior blue lights in the event of a lock-down.